FSXAC/iAWriter-Template-Collection/README.md

 ## Contributing

 Contributions are more than welcome!
-Please make a seperate folder for your template source files and add your template to the `templates` directory.
+Please make a seperate folder for your template source files and add your template to the `templates` directory (coming soon!).

 ---